arkershaw/sitecheck/README.txt

 	DomainCheck -> Gets important domain information including expiry date, SSL certificate expiry date, reverse DNS etc.

+	Authenticate -> Issues requests to authenticate with the target site before spidering beings.
+If specified, logout requests will be executed after spidering ends.

+	RequestList -> Define a list of requests manually which are executed in sequence.

+	RequiredPages -> Creates a list of URLs which are logged if they are not found on the site.

+	InsecureContent -> Logs insecure content referenced from secure pages.

 Configuration:

 	Configuration for the spider and individual modules can be found in "config.py".